Advertisement

 It’s only natural that you’ll want to roll out your towel and soak up some rays, then, but there are a couple of things to bear in mind.

-Firstly, the city’s infamous pickpockets are particularly active on the beaches, so take care to come here in a group.
+Firstly, the city’s infamous pickpockets are particularly active on the Barcelona beaches, so take care to come here in a group.

 Also, be wary of falling asleep (particularly given that you might also catch a nasty case of sunburn).